 Fact: It’s important for you to have a conversation with your loved ones about your wishes and why you would like to donate your organs, so everyone understands what you want.

-If you’ve listed your intent to donate your organs on your driver’s license, your decision is legally binding and medically valid.
+If you’ve listed your intent to donate your organs on your driver’s license, your decision to be an organ donor is legally binding and medically valid.
 But practically, it can become a challenging situation.
 In some cases, families refuse to allow their loved one’s organs to be removed.

 Myth: If I register to donate my organs, I won’t qualify for certain types of medication or treatment.

 Fact: People think organ donors can’t receive treatments such as curative chemotherapy, but that’s not true.
-If you’re seriously sick or injured, the medical team focuses on helping you recover.
+If you’re seriously sick or injured, the medical team focuses on helping you recover from the medical condition.
 Organ donation only comes into play once recovery isn’t possible.

 Myth: Donating my organs is against my religion.